jakobnissen/jakobnissen.github.io/posts/latency.md

 Essentially, when the compiler knows at compile time what methods it needs to call, it behaves like a normal static language, with all the performance gains that come from that.

 Besides caching already-compiled methodinstances in memory, packages may also _precompile_ some of their methods.
-The idea here is that if a package defines some method `foo`, it might as well be compiled when the package in installed.
+The idea here is that if a package defines some method `foo`, the method might as well be compiled when the package in installed.
 The compiled code can be serialised to disk, then loaded when the user loads the package, similar to a normal static language.

 In the pre-1.5 era, both types of caching had significant limitations that needed to be lifted to improve caching, and hence latency.
-The problem was that there was widespread _cache invalidation_: A large fraction of the methods being cached needed to be cleared from the cache and re-compiled.
+The main problem was that there was widespread _cache invalidation_: A large fraction of methods were being compiled and stored in the cache, only to then be cleared from the cache and re-compiled.
 It was believed that addressing invalidations was the most important first step: By reducing invalidations, less code had to be recompiled, leading to easy latency wins.
 Furthermore, any other optimisations to the cache would be defeated if most of the cached code had to be invalidated anyway.